ericaLorraineMitchell/ericaLorraineMitchell/README.md

 When I’m not leading and developing projects, I enjoy visiting natural landscapes with my Belgian Malinois, art museums, real estate, and honing my technical skills with ongoing  courses.

-I’m excited to utilize my cumulative knowledge and professional experience to lead a fast-paced, quality-driven development team.
+I’m excited to utilize my cumulative knowledge and professional experience to collabrate with a fast-paced, quality-driven development team.

 📫 Email: elorrainemitchell@gmail.com